-6.2 Class Teacher:
+8.2 Class Teacher:

-To complete registers accurately and on time.

-- Attendance is recorded am and pm on Integris, this is then checked by a member of the Inclusion Team.
+- To complete registers accurately and on time. - Attendance is recorded am and pm on Integris, this is then checked by a member of the Inclusion Team.
 A present or absent mark should be filled in for every child on their register and not leave any blank spaces. - To complete any known reason for an absence. - If unsure which code to use, refer to Inclusion team. - To refer any unexplained absence to the Inclusion Team to follow up. - To challenge suspicious or inappropriate reasons for absence. - To notify the Inclusion Team if a child does not return from lunch.

-6.3 Inclusion Team:
+8.3 Inclusion Team:

-- To report to the Head Teacher on attendance issues. - To liaise with EWO or the Attendance Team at the Local Authority. - To analyse absence 6 times a year and liaise with the Headteacher over actions to be taken. - To set challenging but achievable targets to reduce levels of absence. - To make sure all reasons for absence are recorded correctly in the register. - If an absence note is not brought in on child's return, the Inclusion Team will call parents to confirm.
+- To report to the Head Teacher on attendance issues. - To liaise with EWO or the Attendance Team at the Local Authority. - To analyse absence 6 times a year and liaise with the Headteacher over actions to be taken, this will be completed termly to prevent the impact of poor attendance over another term. - To set challenging but achievable targets to reduce levels of absence. - To make sure all reasons for absence are recorded correctly in the register. - If an absence note is not brought in on child's return, the Inclusion Team will call parents to confirm. - To work with families and young people to improve individual's attendance.